StitchNet: Composing Neural Networks from Pre-Trained Fragments: Introduction

-Our contributions are: \begin{itemize} \item The StitchNet paradigm: a novel neural network creation method that enables a new set of applications. \item A novel use of Centered Kernel Ailgnment (CKA) in assessing the compatibility of any two fragments for their composition. \item A technique to compose compatible fragments together for both linear and convolutional layers. \item A feasibility demonstration of StitchNets for efficient on-the-fly personalized neural network creation and inference. \end{itemize}
+Our contributions are: \begin{itemize} \item The StitchNet paradigm: a novel neural network creation method with versatile applications. \item Innovative use of CKA to assess fragment compatibility. \item Technique for seamlessly combining compatible fragments in both linear and convolutional layers.